-A professional service employer is any entity owned or controlled by professional individuals, as defined in § 4021(c)(2)(B) of the Act, where both the entity and the professional individuals owning and controlling it are engaged in the performance of the same professional [2] service.
+A professional service employer is any entity owned or controlled by professional individuals, as defined in § 4021(c)(2)(B) of the Act, where both the entity and the professional individuals owning and controlling it are engaged in the performance of the same professional service.

-Section 4021(c)(2)(B) lists some but not all of those individuals who are considered to be "professional individuals."
-Those who provide advertising and public relations services, however, are not included in the list.
+Section 4021(c)(2)(B) [\2] lists some but not all of those individuals who are considered to be "professional individuals."
+Food brokers, however, are not included in the list.
 Consequently, our determination of whether such individuals, and others not listed, are "professional individuals" depends on an analysis of the services performed and the expertise required to perform them.